metrorailings/OwlBlog/content/posts/week-15-insights.md

 ## Browns @ Giants

 Got to love how short Mayfield is.
 He always has one or two passes batted down a game.

+***

+## Steelers @ Bengals

+Pittsburgh is about to muster a comeback after being down 17 points.
+Not bad.

+Steelers are really trying hard to work Diontae Johnson into their offense.
+Diontae can be a successor to Antonio Brown if he's able to overcome his severe anxiety.